paion-data/astraios/docs/docs/elide/data-model.md

 2. *Attributes* are properties of a model.
 They can be primitive types, objects, or collections of objects or primitives.
 Attributes which are collections cannot be sorted, filtered, or paginated in the API.
 Complex attributes (collections or objects) cannot be used in a filter predicate.
-Attributes are not marked with annotations in Astraios.
+Attributes are not marked with annotations in Elide.

 Model Properties or Fields
 --------------------------

-An Astraios model can be described using properties (getter and setter functions) or fields (class member variables) but _not_ both on the same entity.
-For any given entity, Astraios looks at whether `@Id` or `@EmbeddedId` is a property or field to determine the access mode (property or field) for that entity.
-All public properties and all fields are exposed through the Astraios API if they are not explicitly marked `@Transient` or `@Exclude`.
-`@Transient` allows a field to be ignored by both Astraios and an underlying persistence store while `@Exclude` allows a field to exist in the underlying persistence layer without exposing it through the Astraios API.
+An Elide model can be described using properties (getter and setter functions) or fields (class member variables) but _not_ both on the same entity.
+For any given entity, Elide looks at whether `@Id` or `@EmbeddedId` is a property or field to determine the access mode (property or field) for that entity.
+All public properties and all fields are exposed through the Elide API if they are not explicitly marked `@Transient` or `@Exclude`. `@Transient` allows a field to be ignored by both Elide and an underlying persistence store while `@Exclude` allows a field to exist in the underlying persistence layer without exposing it through the Elide API.

 Computed Attributes
 -------------------

 A computed attribute is an entity attribute whose value is computed in code rather than fetched from a data store.

-Astraios supports computed properties by way of the `@ComputedAttribute` and `@ComputedRelationship` annotations.
-These are useful if our data store is also tied to your Astraios view data model.
+Elide supports computed properties by way of the `@ComputedAttribute` and `@ComputedRelationship` annotations.
+These are useful if our data store is also tied to your Elide view data model.
 For instance, if we mark a field `@Transient`, a data store such as Hibernate will ignore it.
-In the absence of the `@Computed*` attributes, Astraios will too.
-However, when applying a computed property attribute, Astraios will expose this field anyway.
+In the absence of the `@Computed*` attributes, Elide will too.
+However, when applying a computed property attribute, Elide will expose this field anyway.

-A computed attribute can perform arbitrary computation and is exposed through Astraios as a typical attribute.
+A computed attribute can perform arbitrary computation and is exposed through Elide as a typical attribute.
 In the case below, this will create an attribute called `myComputedAttribute`.

 ```java
 @Entity